 No long-term plan has been developed for the COE.
 The expenses associated with the COE would be subject to the NAIC budget process and have no special assessments or fees for service.

-On October 6 the Washington Office of the Insurance Commissioner hosted its Climate Summit 2021.
-The recording is available here: https://www.youtube.com/watch?v=yPrO7XkzgvM&t=0s
+Washington Office of the Insurance Commissioner Climate Summit 2020

-On November 22 The New York Department of Financial Services conducted a webinar to provide an overview of its Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change.
-The recording will be linked as soon as it is available.
+New York Department of Financial Services webinar providing overview of its Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change.
+Recording available on demand here.